apache/sling-old-svn-mirror/README.md

 Please do not open pull requests, they will be ignored.

+## New Code Location

+The Apache Sling code has been migrated to a new structure with one repository per module.

+The starting point for the new code structure is the [Sling Aggregator](https://github.com/apache/sling-aggregator), or you can go to the [Sling Modules](https://github.com/apache/sling-aggregator/blob/master/docs/modules.md) page to see a list of the repositories.

 For more information about the Apache Sling source repositories, see the [project information](https://sling.apache.org/project-information.html#source-repository).